heineman/LearningAlgorithms/README.md

 A dictionary of 321,129 English words is provided in the `words.english.txt` file and is used to provide sample inputs throughout the book.

+A TMG graph file containing a representation of highways in Massachusetts is graciously provided by James Teresco from https://travelmapping.net/graphs

 ## Dependencies

 The code depends on numpy, scipy and networkx.
 If these libraries are